(This post may contain affiliate links. Please read our disclosure policy for more information.)

 1. See The Inspiration For Disneyland’s Main St USA

-There’s no doubt that downtown Fort Collins is as iconic of a main street as you can get.
-In fact, it’s said Main Street USA in Disneyland was modeled after downtown Fort Collins.
+There’s no doubt that downtown Fort Collins is one of the most iconic main streets.
+In fact, it’s rumored that Main Street USA in Disneyland was modeled after downtown Fort Collins.
 Highlighted buildings include the Firehouse Book Store, the Old Linden Hotel, and the city hall.
 Spend the afternoon shopping, dining, and playing a tune on one of the pianos around town.

 19 Old Town Square, Fort Collins